Getting all Deals

 curl_close($ch);

-$output variable holds the full response you get back from the server.
-As all responses from us are in JSON format, the first thing you'll want to do is to convert it into a proper PHP array:
+The $output variable holds the full response you get back from the server.
+As all responses from Pipedrive's API are in JSON format, the first thing you'll want to do is to convert it into a proper PHP array:

 // Create an array from the data that is sent back from the API